mmmirrra/mmmirrra.github.io/_posts/2023-08-07-MultimediaSystem-dataCompression.markdown

 <br />
 - Types of encoding methods
   - Content-based coding method
-    - Encoding method based on understanding the content of the video : MPEG-4
+    - Encoding method based on understanding the content of the video: MPEG-4
     - Applicable to all video applications from ultra-low-speed transmission to ultra-high-speed transmission
   - Object-based encoding method
     - A method of analyzing video signals to recognize objects included in the screen by separating them from the background, then compressing and transmitting each object